misaelbarreto/django-book/en/chapter05.rst

 column.
 Rather, Django creates an additional table -- a many-to-many "join table" -- that handles the mapping of books to authors.

-For a full list of field types and model syntax options, see Appendix B.
+For a full list of field types and model syntax options, see Appendix A.

 Finally, note we haven't explicitly defined a primary key in any of these models.
 Unless you instruct it otherwise, Django automatically gives every